kellyspeth/ReSTL/README.md

 The following functions can be used to generate data presented in Section 4.2: oneStage; oneStage_nontree

 The following functions can be used to generate data presented in Section 4.3 (and applicable simulations presented in the supplementary information): twoStage; twoStage_nontree

+The csv file includes the patients identifers (IDs) and the respective ICU IDs for the analysis cohort used in the data application.